Hanabi-Live/hanabi-live/docs/VARIANTS.md

 ### Six Suits

-* An cyan suit is added.
+* An teal suit is added.
-* It works identical to the other suits in that you can clue cyan cards with cyan clues.
+* It works identical to the other suits in that you can clue teal cards with teal clues.

 ### Four Suits